Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 Why the Current System Overwhelms People

 Most people who reach out for help are not dealing with just one issue.
 You might be facing housing, court, mental health, and income problems at the same time.
-But the system is built in pieces.
+But the system is built in separate pieces.

 Here's what usually happens:

-One agency only helps with housing.
+One agency only helps with housing

-Another only covers mental health.
+Another only covers mental health

-Another handles food.
+Another handles food

 You're expected to:

-Call 10–20 numbers.
+Call 10–20 numbers

-Repeat your story over and over.
+Repeat your story over and over

-Wait for callbacks that never come.
+Wait for callbacks that never come

-Remember who said what and when to follow up.
+Remember who said what and when to follow up

 For someone already in crisis, that is too much.
 No wonder people give up before they get real help.
+This is the gap we were built to fill.
+Book a time to connect with our team and let us help you carry this.

-What Help Is Hope Actually Does (In Plain English)
+What We Actually Do (In Plain English)

-The Total Resource Check‑In is a single online form where you check boxes for what you’re dealing with right now.
+Our Total Resource Check‑In is a single online form where you check boxes for what you're dealing with right now.

 You can mark things like: